gauransh415/Bajaj_Finserv_DS_Q2/README.md

-# Bajaj Data Science Q2
+# Medical Reports Text Extraction

 A FastAPI-based service for processing and extracting data from medical lab reports using OCR technology.